 Walking tour of Zagreb

 Ljubljana Old Town

 After three days of city tours, it’s time to take a break in nature.
-After waking up in Ljubljana we will commence on our picturesque drive to Bled, where we will first marvel at the famously romantic Bled Lake with its Bled Castle and Bled Island.
-Afterwards, we will head even deeper into the Julian Alps, first to the breathtakingly beautiful and breathtakingly cold Lake Bohinj in Triglav National Park, the only national park in Slovenia, which is known for its crystal clear waters, bright green pastures, and monumental mountains.
-After getting our fair share of fresh air, we will return to Ljubljana to get a good night’s rest.
+After waking up in Ljubljana, you will commence on the picturesque drive to Bled, where you will first marvel at the famously romantic Bled Lake with its Bled Castle and Bled Island.
+Afterward, you will head even deeper into the Julian Alps, first to the breathtakingly beautiful and breathtakingly cold Lake Bohinj in Triglav National Park, the only national park in Slovenia, which is known for its crystal clear waters, bright green pastures, and monumental mountains.
+After getting a fair share of fresh air, you will return to Ljubljana to get a good night’s rest.

 Bled Island boat ride

 Vintgar Gorge entrance fee